romanost/ring-hassio/README.md

        still_image_url: http://homeassistant.local:port/public/stream.m3u8
     ```
     (Don't worry about the `still_image_url` not pointing to an actual image, we are not going to use it, but it is required.)
-7. Add a card `Picture Glance` card to your UI, set the 'Camera Entity` to the camera you have just created.
+9. Add a card to your UI
-8. Done!
+10. Done!
 Enjoy your shiny new livestream!

 ## Configuration
 Example configuration: